lstratta/lstratta.github.io/_posts/2023-02-11-getting-started-with-kotlin-and-spring-boot.md

 ## Just as good as opening presents!
 Well, kind of.

 Now that we've got the zip file downloaded and unzipped, we can open up the folder inside your IDE of choice.
-I am using IntelliJ, but use whatever you're happiest with.
+I am using IntelliJ, but use whatever you're most comfortable with.

 ![IntelliJ doing it's thing](/assets/images/2023-08-11-getting-started-with-kotlin-and-spring-boot/intellij-download.png)

-IntelliJ has gone off and started to to automatically download all the dependencies we specified in in the Spring Initializr, as well as the ones that were put in there by Spring Boot.
+IntelliJ has gone off and started to to automatically download all the dependencies we specified in the Spring Initializr, as well as the ones that were put in there by Spring Boot.

 ## While it's doing that, let's take a look at what files we have in the project.